akeyx/ont-hacking/docs/index.md

 If you have access to an SFP to ethernet [media converter like eg this one ](https://www.aliexpress.com/item/1005004580254846.html?spm=a2g0o.order_list.order_list_main.9.68b418027pam3h) then you have it easy and you can simply plug the Leox ONT stick into the SFP to ethernet converter, connect it to your workstation and setup your local IP to something from `192.168.100.0/24` subnet.
 Just not the `192.168.100.1` because that's the stick's default IP.

-**Note: The advantage of using the medium converter is that you can configure the SFP ONT stick without the need to have the fibre optic cable plugged into it yet.
+**Note**: The advantage of using the medium converter is that you can configure the SFP ONT stick without the need to have the fibre optic cable plugged into it yet.

 ## Access via a (mikrotik) router
 If you only have your target router at hand which will eventually be the one hosting the SFP ONT you can configure yourself a NAT rule to masquarade your LAN ips to one from 192.168.100.0/24 to be able to access the stick.
 You could also play with bridging ports or with vlans but I'd say NATing is the simplest so something like this should do: